Christopher Durang: Work

 His work often deals critically with issues of child abuse, Roman Catholic dogma, culture, and homosexuality.
-Ben Brantley summarized key themes from Durang's plays in a review written in 1994: 1) narcissism; 2) fear or engagement with a danger-filled world; 3) the strangulating nature of family ties; 4) sexual disorientation and the tenuousness of individual identity; to this list the abusive power of authority figures could be added.
-While Durang's use of parody and his criticism of many social institutions might appear overly cynical at times, he states: ... when I say everyone is crazy that means it's a very bad day where the amount of crazy people in the world has spread out to the entire universe and it doesn't seem possible to cope with anything...
+Ben Brantley summarized key themes from Durang's plays in a review written in 1994: 1) narcissism; 2) fear of engagement with a danger-filled world; 3) the strangulating nature of family ties; 4) sexual disorientation and the tenuousness of individual identity.
+To this list the abusive power of authority figures could be added.

+While Durang's use of parody and his criticism of many social institutions might appear overly cynical at times, he stated: ... when I say everyone is crazy that means it's a very bad day where the amount of crazy people in the world has spread out to the entire universe and it doesn't seem possible to cope with anything...
 I think we're all neurotic.
 And I do think relationships are certainly difficult.
 Nonetheless, those lines in the play do get a laugh, so there's something.
 It's not as despairing as it sounds, but I don't not believe it.

 Much of Durang's style can be attributed to the aesthetic of black comedy, a humor style that offers a fatalistic view of life.
-Durang discusses the particular frame of mind that requires the viewer to distance himself from the horrific episode of human suffering and pain; he explains:I exaggerate awful things further, and then I present it in a way that is funny, and for those of us who find it funny, it has to do with a very clear suspension of disbelief.
+Durang discussed the particular frame of mind that requires the viewer to distance himself from the horrific episode of human suffering and pain; he explained:I exaggerate awful things further, and then I present it in a way that is funny, and for those of us who find it funny, it has to do with a very clear suspension of disbelief.
 It is a play, after all, with acted characters; it allows us a distance we couldn’t have in reality.
-To me this distance allows me to find some rather serious topics funny.Durang suggests that his form of humor requires a double-consciousness, an ability to register scenes of cruelty or pain, while simultaneously comprehending the humor.
-He credits Arthur Kopit's “tragicfarce” Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad as an early influence on his creative vision, a black comedy in which a woman totes her dead husband's corpse on vacation with her.
+To me this distance allows me to find some rather serious topics funny.Durang suggested that his form of humor requires a double-consciousness, an ability to register scenes of cruelty or pain, while simultaneously comprehending the humor.
+He credited Arthur Kopit's “tragicfarce” Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad as an early influence on his creative vision, a black comedy in which a woman totes her dead husband's corpse on vacation with her.
 Humor is one way of resolving conflict and anxiety, and black comedy goes a step further to relieve tension regarding subjects that are typically difficult to think about, such as death, family dysfunction, or torture.